JorgeSarricolea/Learning-Git/README.md

 ```

 #### Register new user associated with GIT:
->   WARNING.
+>   **WARNING**.
 Don't put the email of your Github account as a username, it could cause problems in the future.
 ```
 git config --global user.name "my name"
 ```